"Twinkle, twinkle quasi-star

 "Vicious Little Dots"3

 BL Lac is a fun object to observe.
 It's a point source in most small to medium sized telescope with wild and extreme variability.
 It is easily observed via CCD and visual observers.
-Observations are greately needed by the scientific community.
+Observations are greatly needed by the scientific community.
 Careful study of BL Lac and other blazars can help support or refute the widely accepted unified theory of AGN, which says that all AGN are basically the same - the differences are caused only in their orientation to our point of view.
 Many multi-wavelength BL Lac observing compaigns have been organized (such as the Whole Earth Blazar Telescope consisting of amateurs & professionals alike) and many more are certainly on the horizon.
 The questions surrounding AGN are hot topics in astronomy.

 What Is The Meaning?